Student Code of Conduct & Behaviour

-- Students are expected to comply with all the rules of the school and of individual classrooms.
-In addition, we expect students to follow common-sense rules of courtesy, responsibility and goodwill, all of which we consider to be essential to any good school.
+- Students are expected to comply with all the rules of the school and individual classrooms.
+In addition, we expect students to follow common-sense rules of courtesy, responsibility and goodwill, all of which we consider essential to any good school.

 - Students are expected to account for their conduct in classrooms, in the school and at school-sponsored activities.

-- Teachers will be made aware of which students are participating in respective activities and will be notifying coaches/organizers of any concerns in regards to the academic effort of the members.
-Those students involved are reminded of their commitment to their studies and are asked to maintain a satisfactory effort in all classes and behave in a manner which is acceptable to the administration.
-Participants must be attending classes regularly, and have no outstanding fees.
+- Teachers will be made aware of which students are participating in respective activities and will notify coaches/organizers of any concerns regarding the academic effort of the members.
+Those students involved are reminded of their commitment to their studies.
+They are asked to maintain a satisfactory effort in all classes and behave in an acceptable manner to the administration.
+Participants must be attending classes regularly and have no outstanding fees.

 - Students are expected to treat everyone in the school in a respectful manner.
-Each person has the right NOT to be subjected to abusive or harassing language or behaviour, to feel safe and cared for, to have others respect their property or views, to be respected for the work they do and to have an environment that is conducive to learning.
-The list below is not meant to cover all possible behaviours that may fall under this responsibility but does highlight issues in this area for which we have a specific policy.
+Each person has the right NOT to be subjected to abusive or harassing language or behaviour, to feel safe and cared for, to have others respect their property or views, to be respected for their work and to have an environment conducive to learning.

 - Being diligent in one’s studies means doing all work to the best of one’s ability, preparing for exams, bringing all necessary materials to class, coming to school with an openness to learning, making education a priority over extra-curricular activities, work and socializing and focusing one’s attention on learning while in the classroom.